fatmaaldaly/3-Pages-Store/README.md

 If I had more time, I would:

 - Improve the UI design and add animations.
-- Add a search bar to search for a specific product.
+- Add a search bar to allow users search for a specific product quickly.
+- Add a vibration effect when performing specific actions, to make the user experience more interactive and responsive.
-- Add tests
+- Add unit & integration tests.